 Essential hypertension is typically diagnosed by screening of an asymptomatic individual.

-Treatment of uncontrolled hypertension reduces the risks of mortality and of cardiac, vascular, renal, or cerebrovascular complications.
+Treatment of uncontrolled hypertension reduces the risks of mortality and of cardiac, vascular, renal, and cerebrovascular complications.

 Lifestyle changes are recommended for all patients: weight loss, exercise, decreased sodium intake, Dietary Approaches to Stop Hypertension (DASH) diet, and moderation of alcohol consumption.

-Choice of drug therapy is often driven by considerations related to comorbid disease, but achievement of BP goal may be accomplished with a variety of therapeutic agent(s).
+Choice of drug therapy is often driven by considerations related to comorbid disease, but achievement of blood pressure goal may be accomplished with a variety of therapeutic agent(s).

-Essential hypertension is defined as BP ≥140/90 mmHg, with no secondary cause identified.
+Essential hypertension is defined as blood pressure (BP) ≥140/90 mmHg, with no secondary cause identified.
 The main goal of treatment is to decrease the risk of mortality and of cardiovascular and renal morbidity.

 The Eighth Joint National Committee (JNC 8) guideline recommends starting pharmacological treatment in patients with chronic kidney disease and diabetes if BP ≥140/90 mmHg.
 In the general population aged ≥60 years, treatment to lower blood pressure should begin when BP ≥150/90 mmHg.
 The latter recommendation was not agreed upon by all panel members because of the risk of cardiovascular events associated with BP ≥140/90 mmHg.